UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 | [Update Timeline - Input Finish Time Same Day (No Existing Finish Time)](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1750)           |    [timecard - timeline](../timecard-timeline/index.md)             |
 | [Update Timeline - Edit Start Time in Timecard for Same Day](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1755)           |    [timecard - timeline](../timecard-timeline/index.md)             |

-## TODO
-The following functionality has not yet been designed

-- Audit
-- TimeLine
-- Authorisation (manager and user access)
-- Events - There will be a number of events that should be generated as part of recoding time.
-Note that at the time of writing (02 Aug 2022) more work is required to define what triggers these events are and what they contain.
-It is likely that they will not be elaborated until they are consumed as part of other features